pal03377/master-thesis/thesis.typ

 ] <nfrMutualAuthentication>
 #nfr[
   *Data Leakage Prevention*
-  Confidential data, such as student submissions or feedback, should not be leaked outside of Artemis and Athena.
+  Confidential data, such as student submissions or feedback, should not be leaked outside Artemis and Athena.
 Appropriate data protection measures must be in place.
 ] <nfrDataLeakagePrevention>

 *Reliability*